IZ-f-AI-ss3/IZ-f-AI-ss3.github.io/README.md

 - Exploring a wide range of research directions in reasoning, and experimenting with ideas from the latest papers.
 - Contributing to the development pipeline for upcoming Falcon releases (in progress).

+### KLARK, Bordeaux, France
+**NLP Research Intern**
+*July 2024 - January 2025*
+- Optimized and enhanced RAG system and LLM agent workflows, seamlessly integrating with over 50 diverse client CRM platforms using API-driven data pipelines.
+- Fine-tuned LLMs and adapted retrievers for specific tasks and client applications, utilizing both open-source and proprietary models to maximize performance on tailored use cases while ensuring alignment with client-specific data.
+- Contributed significantly to key NLP initiatives, including message clustering and ticket categorization, which enhanced product performance and improved client satisfaction.

 ---

 ## 🖥️ Project Experience